Goals and Requirements for Majors and Minors

 - pursue ongoing professional development in exercise and sport science or related professional fields through further education, employment and participation in professional organizations.

-In successfully completing a major in Health Education, a student will be able to:
+In successfully completing a concentration in Physical Activity and Fitness Studies, a student will be able to:

-In successfully completing a major in Physical Education, a student will be able to:
+In successfully completing a concentration or minor in Physical Education, a student will be able to:

 - understand physical education content, disciplinary concepts, and tools of inquiry related to the development of a physically educated person;